 When Joseph Espinosa was a boy, people told his parents that there was "no hope; he would never amount to anything because he was so wayward."
 However, God had bigger plans for Joseph.
 It was at Southwestern Junior College that Joseph first encountered Adventist young people.
 They made a positive impact on him and helped in his decision to be baptized before leaving to serve in World War II.

-At one point during his service as a medical cadet he was scheduled to take a flight from England to Iceland.
-When he arrived at the airport he was told that his name was not on the list.
-He tried to fix the problem and make new arrangements but the airline wouldn't give him a seat.
-The next day he discovered that the flight he had originally tried to take had crashed in the Atlantic Ocean and no survivors had been found.
-He knew that his life had been saved and he decided then and there to commit his life to doing the Lord's work.
+At one point during his service as a medical cadet, he was scheduled to take a flight from England to Iceland.
+When he arrived at the airport, he was told that his name was not on the list.
+He tried to fix the problem and make new arrangements, but the airline wouldn't give him a seat.
+The next day he discovered that the flight he had originally tried to board had crashed in the Atlantic Ocean, and no survivors had been found.
+He knew his life had been saved, and he decided then and there to commit his life to doing the Lord's work.

 2019-2020 -Zoya Thompson